-- on an actual basis; - on a pro forma basis to give effect to the conversion of the outstanding shares of our convertible preferred stock into an aggregate of 9,305,359 shares of our common stock, which will occur automatically upon the completion of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of 7,000,000 shares of common stock in this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to the conversion of the outstanding shares of our convertible preferred stock into an aggregate of 9.305,359 shares of our common stock, which will occur automatically upon the completion of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The following information is illustrative only of our cash and capitalization following the completion of this offering, and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing elsewhere in this prospectus.

-AS OF SEPTEMBER 30, 2013 (in thousands, except share and per share data) ACTUAL PRO FORMA PRO FORMA AS ADJUSTED Cash and cash equivalents \$ 7,690 \$ 7,690 \$ 57,270 Stockholders' equity: Preferred stock, \$0.001 per share; no shares authorized, issued or outstanding, actual or pro forma; 5,000,000 shares authorized, no shares issued or outstanding, pro forma as adjusted \$ - \$ - \$ - Series A-1 convertible preferred stock, \$0.001 par value; 60,342,745 shares authorized, 30,726,326 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 31 Common stock, \$0.001 par value; 70,258,276 shares authorized, 1,250,138 shares issued and outstanding, actual; 70,258,276 shares authorized, 10,555,497 shares issued and outstanding, pro forma; 100,000,000 shares authorized, 17,555,497 shares issued and outstanding, pro forma as adjusted 1 11 18 Additional paid-in-capital 65,891 65,913 115,485 Accumulated deficit (59,408) (59,408) (59,408) Total stockholders' equity 6,515 6,515 56,095 Total capitalization \$ 6,515 \$ 6,515 \$ 56,095
+AS), 2013 (in thousands, except share and per share data) ACTUAL PRO FORMA PRO FORMA AS ADJUSTED Cash and cash equivalents \$ 7,690 \$ 7,690 \$ Stockholders' equity: Preferred stock, \$0.001 per share; no shares authorized, issued or outstanding, actual or pro forma; 5,000,000 shares authorized, no shares issued or outstanding, pro forma as adjusted \$ - \$ - \$ Series A-1 convertible preferred stock, \$0.001 par value; 60,342,745 shares authorized, 30,726,326 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 31 Common stock, \$0.001 par value; 70,258,276 shares authorized, 1,250,138 shares issued and outstanding, actual; 70,258,276 shares authorized, 10,555,497 shares issued and outstanding, pro forma; 100,000,000 shares authorized, ļ shares issued and outstanding, pro forma as adjusted 05.004 11 Additional paid-in-capital Accumulated deficit 65,891 (59,408) 65,913 (59,408) Total stockholders' equity 6,515 6,515 Total capitalization \$ 6,515 \$ 6,515 \$